danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

   - If this is the last instance for a series, the series will also be removed.

 ### Delete Sequence
-When an item is deleted, the rows for the rows in the study, series, and instance tables are deleted immediately and one or many row are inserted into the `FileCleanup` table.
+When an item is deleted, the rows for the rows in the study, series, and instance tables are deleted immediately and one or many row are inserted into the `DeletedInstance` table.
 This table will store the information needed to remove the files after a configured amount of time.
 A background task will run periodically and select rows from this table and remove the items from the backing file storage.

 ![Dicom Delete Sequence](images/DICOM-delete-sequence.png)

-#### FileCleanup Table
+#### DeletedInstance Table

 Column          | Type         | Description
 --------------- | ------------ | ------------------------------------------------